geoflows/D-Claw/user_guide/overview.md

 Note, the min and max AMR levels defined when topo and qinit files are initialized define AMR "regions" of the permissible refinement levels.
 See discussion of "regions" below.

+If more than one topography file is provided at the same resolution for an overlapping part of the domain, the file that is provided last to the list will be used.

 ### 1.8 Overspecification

 Text from Dave: Redundancy/overspecification: there is no error catching for this, which might be useful in the future.
 However, it would require location overlap checks, because often a variable might be set by different methods for different parts of the domain. (e.g., it might be useful to set water depth for a lake using eta and landslide material using h, etc.).
 Ideally, qinitfiles should override the default values...however, pressure will need some attention to make sure that's the case...currently, it should be the case for h,hu,hv,m.
 There are no error checks for incompatible qinitfiles...that could be useful and not too painful to do with qinitfile overlap checks.
 Currently, in regions where there are no qinitfiles, the defaults are used (aside from pressure, which is about to undergo changes to handle the very issues you raise).